LeHoang510/DeepLearningBaseline/README.md

 # Usage
 ## 1. Run the training script
-- You can run the training script by running the following command:
+- You can run the training script by running the following command (modify verbose=False to verbose=True to see more details of hardware information during training process):

     ```bash
     python train.py --config configs/<config-file>.yaml